Donetsk, Russia: 1995

 Natalie picked up her drink and gulped it down in one swift motion.
 "That's a strong drink for a female," Viktor remarked.
 He didn't like it when she drank liquor that would surely fuck her up in the morning.

 Natalie chuckled dryly.
 "You've been avoiding me."

 "Of course I've been avoiding you," Viktor said, avoiding her gaze.
 "My father said to stay away from you."

 "Why?"
 She asked, her lips pouting a bit.
 Her light brown eyes darkened.
 "Is it because I'm black?"
-When Victor didn't answer, she knew that's what the problem was.
+When Victor didn't answer, she knew right away that was what the problem was.
 "You're kidding me, right?
 That's really what the problem is?"
 She glared at him, trying to keep her composure.
 "You listen to everything your father tells you to do?

-Viktor gulps.
+Viktor gulped.
 "Not everything."
 He picks up his drink and takes small sips.